techidaily/site-win11/source/_posts/guide-accessing-and-opening-verifier-manager-w11.md

  In addition, if you prefer using command line methods, you can use Command Prompt to run the Driver Verifier Manager tool.
 Here's how you can do it:

 1. Press**Win + R** to open the Run command dialog box.
 2. Type "cmd" in the text field and press**Ctrl + Shift + Enter** on your keyboard.
-This will[launch the Command Prompt with admin rights on Windows](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
+This will [launch the Command Prompt with admin rights on Windows](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
 ![Open Driver Vefifier Using Command Prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/open-driver-vefifier-using-command-prompt.jpg)
 3. In the Command Prompt window, type "verifier" and hit**Enter** .

- Read our[beginner's guide to the Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) to get more out of this tool.
+ Read our [beginner's guide to the Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) to get more out of this tool.

 ## Getting the Driver Verifier Manager Open, the Easy Way